 The socialization programs came to life after Reda, a former early education/special education teacher, started noticing more and more children having difficulty interacting in the world.
 It’s a problem she says has grown in an age when kids are overscheduled and constantly on electronic devices.

-“I saw a need,” said Reda.
+“I saw a need,” said Reda, who lives in Hartsdale.
 “Children were lacking in social skills and initiating and maintaining friends.”

-“Our children receive formal education for reading and math, yet they are expected to ‘just know’ how to interact with others,” their website reads.
+“Our children receive formal education for reading and math, yet they are expected to just know how to interact with others,” their website reads.
 “The reality is that people need to learn how to interact with others.
 Although technology has made our lives easier, it has also hindered our ability to interact with each other on a personal level.
 However, with the proper training and tools, children can learn important life skills that are necessary throughout life.”

 “When our kids are confident in who they are and can advocate for themselves, or make a nice comment to one another, it’s so nice for us,” said Marks, a White Plains resident who is also certified to teach yoga and Zumba.